Columbia University Psychiatry Dept Chair Called Out For Racist Tweet

 The New York State Psychiatric Institute has its own history of racial discrimination and questionable practices.
 The facility came under fire in 1998 after news broke of research involving Black and Latino children targeted to test a theory about criminal or violent behavior and given a drug that was later pulled.
 According to the New York Times, the researchers targeted boys 6-10 who were the younger brothers of people labeled at the time as “delinquents.”

 There are layers of racism in both the Lieberman tweet and the original post.
-The original post by Twitter user @zg4ever fetishizes Gatwech’s skin color and .
-The account also repeated a previously debunked claim that Gatwech held the Guinness record for “darkest skin ever seen on earth.”
+The original post by Twitter user @zg4ever fetishizes Gatwech’s skin color and repeated a previously debunked claim that Gatwech held the Guinness record for “darkest skin ever seen on earth.”

 In May 2020, the Guinness World Records Twitter account discounted this claim, saying that they don’t track skin tone.